platipodium/vinos/doc/odd/paper.md

 H = e X E.
 $$

-If for each boat there are several gear types (termed "action pathways" in the VIABLE approach) $k = 1 \ldots m$ available, according to the gradient decision rule each agent changes priority $r_k$ in proportion to the product of marginal value $v_k$ and priority $p_k$ for each gear type, multiplied by an adaptation rate $a$ determining how strong agents adapt action to value.
+If for each boat there are several gear types (termed "action pathways" in the VIABLE approach) $k = 1 \ldots m$ available, according to the gradient decision rule each agent changes priority $r_k$ in proportion to the product of marginal value $v_k$ and priority $r_k$ for each gear type, multiplied by an adaptation rate $a$ determining how strong agents adapt action to value.
 The marginal value van be the change in $V_k$ when choosing priority $k$ or in mathematical terms the partial derivative of the value function with respect to priority $v_k=\partial{V}/\partial{r_k}$, if that function is known.
 Althogether, the temporal change of the priorities $r_k$ is given by